siliconflow/odeval/README.md

    | OneDiff Compile (CE)                  | 5.97                    | 15.88 ± 4.43                 |
    | Pytorch                               | 5.97                    | 15.80 ± 4.24                 |
    </details>

+The visual comparison of the generated images is available at: https://github.com/siliconflow/OneDiffGenMetrics/wiki/Visual-comparison

 ### SD 1.5